QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/plsql/index.md

 <div class="row row-cols-md-2"><div>

-Variables are needed to **to store the result of a SQL request**, otherwise they are used to store constants.
+Variables are needed **to store the result of an SQL request**, otherwise they are used to store constants.

 The syntax is <small>(v_ is optional, "v" stands for variable)</small>: